 They love change and freedom – no restrictions or limitations.
 Usually are task-focused.
 And, embrace change because it brings opportunities to excel.
 They tend to tell rather than ask too.

-They like to be coached, have freedom of expression, lots of friendship, and happiness.
+DiSC i personalities like to be coached, have freedom of expression, lots of friendship, and happiness.
 By the way, they love change.

 A PPT Deck with loose notes and lots of interaction including role-plays.
 Though not good listeners, they are usually open and friendly, eager to talk, jumping from subject to subject.
 By the way, like the D they love change and focus on the people side of the business.

-Not really supporters of e-/m-learning unless they can do with a group where someone else does the navigating and they get to talk.
+Not really supporters of e-/m-learning unless they can do it with a group where someone else does the navigating and they get to talk.
 They too tend to tell rather than ask, but they are usually less direct or imposing than the D.

 Steadiness – calm, patient, and consistent.
 Motivated by cooperation, opportunities to help, and sincere appreciation.
-These folks are great listeners who are trustworthy, loyal, helpful, supportive, and often have a specialty or area of expertise.
+These folks are great listeners who are trustworthy, loyal, helpful, and supportive, and often have a specialty or area of expertise.